The Ultimate Guide to Understanding Large Language Models (LLMs)

 Training an LLM is a two-step process:

-Practical Applications of LLMs in Daily Life
+Practical Applications of LLMs in Day-to-Day Life

 The Evolution: From GPT-3 to GPT-4 and Beyond